Let BSBI and partners support and encourage you as you get started in botany. Check out our Helpful Hints on:

-- There are many different kinds of plant ID and botany courses listed on our Training page.
+- There are many different kinds of plant ID and botany courses listed on our Training courses page.
 Here are a few short courses running this year and aimed at beginners - click on the links to see details: the Ashmolean Natural History Society, the Field Studies Council, University of Leicester Botanic Garden and the Species Recovery Trust.

 - If there isn't a training course near you, then how about this on-line identification course?
 It's aimed at beginners and many of the tutors are BSBI members.

 - Read how BSBI Training Grants helped Richard, Colin and Debs improve their ID skills.
 Grant applications open in January each year so keep an eye on this page.

 - Do you know about the National Plant Monitoring Scheme?
 It's suitable for beginner botanists as well as more experienced recorders, and there are lots of resources to help you once you've registered, including a free ID book, video tutorials and a mentoring scheme.